 Summer 2019 Hours

-Tutors are available during these hours to help with homework, review concepts, help
+Tutors are available during these hours to help with 100-level and 200-level math

-use the MTC as a study location so that a tutor is available if questions arise.
-Students
+are welcome to use the MTC as a study location so that a tutor is available if questions

 STUDENTS SHOULD ARRIVE PREPARED TO WORK